cowryio/shell/readme.md

-### What is a Seed
+### What is a Stone

 A stone is a signed container of electronic value that can be transferred through a stone host, email or any text-enabled communication platform.
-Seeds are fully signed to guarantee integrity.
+Stones are fully signed to guarantee integrity.